habedi/omni-lpr/README.md

 #### 1. REST API

-The REST API provides simple endpoints for recognition tasks.
+The REST API provides a simple way to interact with the server using standard HTTP requests.
 All tool endpoints are available under the `/api/` prefix.

 ##### Discovering Tools